I JUST CAN’T HANDLE

 (scroll to: “Anger as a ‘Safe’ Way to attach….)

-√ I want who you have, which I never had (you have lots of friends, a wonderful mate, a great boss…..)
+▫️ I want who or what you have, which I never had or can’t get (lots of friends, a wonderful mate, a great boss…..)
 AND don’t believe I ever will

 EXP: Dolly Parton’s “Jolene” – from her real experience

 Frustration is the emotion we feel whenever we’re blocked from reaching a desired outcome – anywhere from the minor irritations of losing something to the major aggravation of a long-term inability to reach an important goal.

 It’s often experienced when a result doesn’t match all the effort we put in to achieving something, or our work produces fewer, weaker results than we think it should have.

 If the frustration goes on too long or is too great, is can make us irritable, resentful & angry.
 The more important the goal, the greater the frustration, resulting in anger & loss of confidence.

 ▫️ At worst – one can spiral downward into depression & resignation

 ▫️ At ‘best’, frustration can be a useful indicator of a problem that needs to be corrected or changed